aaron-nuy/GApisVtables/README.md

 It should theoretically work on both x86 and x64 processes but x86 support hasn't been tested.

- ~~For now it only supports D3D9 and D3D11 but I might add support for D3D10 and 12.~~
+ ~~For now it only supports D3D9 and D3D11 but I might add support for D3D10 and 12 later.~~

 Support for D3D APIs from 9 to 12.